percy/example-percy-appium-python/README.md

 The tutorial assumes you're already familiar with Python and [Appium](https://appium.io/) and focuses on using it with Percy.
-You'll still be able to follow along if you're not familiar with Python Appium, but we won't spend time introducing Python Appium concepts.
+You'll still be able to follow along if you're not familiar with Python, Appium, but we won't spend time introducing Python, Appium concepts.

-The tutorial also assumes you have [Node 12+ with npm](https://nodejs.org/en/download/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.
+The tutorial also assumes you have [Node 14+ with npm](https://nodejs.org/en/download/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.